From playing, to coaching, to being an influential leader in the NBA and internationally, Jerry Colangelo’s career is a story of remarkable success.

 Taking control in 2005 of the USA National Team Program that hadn’t won a major international competition since 2000, Colangelo confidently rebuilt the program from the bottom up.
 Obtaining the involvement of the NBA’s top players, and securing the involvement of some of basketball’s most respected coaches, Colangelo’s first step in his rebuilding process was naming Duke University’s Hall of Fame mentor Mike Krzyzewski as the USA National Team head coach.

-Since Colangelo took charge of the national team, the USA men have compiled a remarkable 88-1 overall record (60-1 in official FIBA or FIBA Americas competitions and 28-0 record in exhibition games) and claimed top honors in six of seven FIBA or FIBA Americas competitions.
+Since Colangelo took charge of the national team, the USA men have compiled a remarkable 97-4 overall record (66-3 in official FIBA or FIBA Americas competitions and 31-1 record in exhibition games) and claimed top honors in six of eight FIBA or FIBA Americas competitions.

 Under Colangelo the USA men have claimed gold medal finishes at the 2007 FIBA Americas Championship, 2008 Beijing Olympics, 2010 FIBA World Championship, 2012 London Olympics, 2014 FIBA World Cup and 2016 Olympics.

-During his first term as managing director, the 2006-08 USA National Team program compiled a striking 36-1 overall win-loss record, and just as importantly re-established the USA team as positive ambassadors for the United States and the sport.
+During his first term as managing director, the National Team program compiled a striking 36-1 overall win-loss record in exhibitions, and just as importantly re-established the USA team as positive ambassadors for the United States and the sport.

 In the program’s first year, the U.S. captured the bronze medal with an 8-1 record at the 2006 FIBA World Championship in Japan.
 The following summer the USA won the 2007 FIBA Americas Championship with a 10-0 record to qualify the U.S. for the 2008 Olympic Games.
 The USA culminated the quadrennium by finishing 8-0 to reclaim the gold medal at the 2008 Beijing Olympics.
 It was the USA’s first gold in a major international competition since 2000.